Last Updated : November 2022

 - Implementing features

 There are multiple ways to implement a specific feature in OpenSearch.
 For example, Autocomplete can be implemented in various styles.
-This blog gives a 360-degree view of both functional and non-functional features.
+This documentation gives a 360-degree view of both functional and non-functional features.

 - Multitude of small shards

 Having many small shards could cause a lot of network calls and threads, which severely impact search performance.

 Timeout param and terminate after param can be useful when executing heavy searches, or when result data is vast.

 Use search templates to achieve better abstraction, meaning without exposing your query syntax to your users.
 Search templates also help you transfer less data over the network, which is particularly useful when you have large OpenSearch queries.

 - Multi search API